Busted-stamped-in-red-on-brown-paper

 I recently saw a content writing opportunity where the client wanted to hire one writer to publish four 600-word articles on his website every day.

-Instead, you should aim to be posting consistently high-value SEO content with consistent regularity.
-One good article, once a month is better than four mediocre articles a day.
-Weekly posts are a better option when you’re trying to get a website to rank.
+You should be aiming to post consistently high-value SEO content with consistent regularity.
+One exceptional article a month is better than four mediocre articles a day.
+And posting weekly is a better option if you’re trying to get your website to rank.

 The process of creating content